ipfabric/docs/docs/IP_Fabric_API/index.md

 ## Python IP Fabric (SDK)

-API first principles allow the IP Fabric team to maintain a Software Development Kit (SDK) that can used for automations.
+API-first principles allow the IP Fabric team to maintain a Software Development Kit (SDK) that can be used for automation.
 While the IP Fabric main GUI is written in TypeScript, we have chosen to write the SDK in Python as it is the most common language used by Network Engineers.